 What Is A Crypto Portfolio Tracker?

 Crypto markets operate 24/7.
 Unlike traditional stock markets, crypto-assets can fluctuate in value after midnight, over weekends, and even on public holidays.
-Therefore, crypto traders need to stay on top of their crypto assets without logging in to different exchanges.
+Therefore, crypto traders must stay on top of their crypto assets without logging in to different exchanges.

-Traders need to act quickly, so crypto portfolio trackers give them a tool to see all their cryptocurrencies on one platform.
+Traders must act quickly, so crypto portfolio trackers give them a tool to see all their cryptocurrencies on one platform.

-These trackers gather information from a trader’s exchange account, their wallets, and DeFi applications.
-This allows them to see an overview of their holdings and make informed decisions about whether to sell or purchase new currency.
+These trackers gather information from traders’ exchange accounts, wallets, and DeFi applications.
+This allows them to see an overview of their holdings and make informed decisions about selling or purchasing new currency.

 There are a variety of trackers to choose from.
 Traders can get real-world news updates on their bitcoin or altcoins from them.

 The trackers combine a trader’s traditional stocks and crypto holdings on a dashboard.
 Other trackers give traders arbitrage trading insights for DeFi liquidity pools.
 They also provide charts, statistics, and list detailed information about cryptocurrencies.